List of Farm to Market Roads in Texas (1600–1699): FM 1640

 Farm to Market Road 1640 (FM 1640) is located in Fort Bend County.
 The highway begins at Spur 529 in Rosenberg and follows a city street east to FM 762 in Richmond.

 FM 1640 begins at Spur 529 on the western edge of Rosenberg and follows Avenue I east for most of its length.
 From Spur 529 to the traffic light at SH 36 or First Street is 0.7 mi.
 From SH 36 to the slight jog at Millie Street is 1.0 mi.
 From Millie Street to the traffic signal at Reading Road is 1.1 mi.
 This stretch of Avenue I passes the administration building for the Lamar Consolidated Independent School District and Traylor Stadium's south grandstand.
 From Reading Road to the intersection with FM 2218 is 0.7 mi.
 In the last 200 yd before the intersection, FM 1640 changes direction from east to northeast.
 In this area, there are several businesses including a Valero filling station and a Walmart on the south side of the highway and a Wharton County Junior College campus on the north side.
 After going 0.3 mi to the northeast, FM 1640 crosses Union Pacific Railroad tracks and ends at a traffic light at FM 762 in front of the George Memorial Library.
 The continuation of the road to the northeast is called Golfview Drive.

 FM 1640 was originally authorized on May 23, 1951, to run from FM 762 in Richmond west to Jeanetta Street in Rosenberg, which was a distance of 2.2 mi.
 On January 1, 1966, the highway was extended an additional 1.7 mi along Avenue I to US 59.
 The connection to US 59 was 0.25 mi west of the US 59 intersection with SH 36.
 The old route along Millie Street from Avenue I to US 59 became a spur connection.
-A 1955 USGS map showed that US 59 shared its right-of-way with US 90 Alternate, which still passes through downtown Richmond and Rosenberg.
-US 59 split off from US 90A on the west side of Rosenberg in 1955 and headed southwest.
+A 1955 USGS map showed that US 59 shared its right-of-way with US 90 Alt., which still passes through downtown Richmond and Rosenberg.
+US 59 split off from US 90 Alt. on the west side of Rosenberg in 1955 and headed southwest.
 By the time the 1971 USGS map was published, US 59 bypassed Rosenberg to the south and Spur 529 used the former right-of-way of US 59 west of Rosenberg.
-On April 3, 2006, the spur connection to US 90A at Millie Street was removed from the state highway system.
-In 2017, FM 1640 and US 90A were converted to a one-way pair in Rosenberg.
+On April 3, 2006, the spur connection to US 90 Alt. at Millie Street was removed from the state highway system.
+In 2017, FM 1640 and US 90 Alt. were converted to a one-way pair in Rosenberg.